capdevon/Archer-Game-Template/README.md

 # Archer-Game-Template
 A Third Person Shooter demo made with jMonkeyEngine v3.3.2-stable.
-Build with gradle.

 The demo contains: